-The Thrive student resource center offers an array of free services for students and community members facing non-academic barriers.
+The Thrive Center offers free support for students and community members who are facing challenges outside the classroom.

 what we do